-Sexual behaviour Gender and sexuality of partners Number of sexual partners in previous 3-6 months Condomless sex in previous 3-6 months (anal or vaginal) Sexual partners who are HIV positive and not on ART for >6 months with an HIV viral load <200 copies/mL History of chemsex STI history History of bacterial STI History of rectal bacterial STI HIV and STI testing history History of PEP in the previous 12 months Medical and other relevant history Past medical history (with particular reference to renal and bone problems) Drug history (with particular reference to nephrotoxic drugs) History of injecting drug use including details of sharing needles or injecting equipment
+Sexual behaviour Gender and sexuality of partners Number of sexual partners in previous 6 months Condomless sex in previous 6 months (anal or vaginal) Sexual partners who are HIV positive and not on ART for &gt;6 months with an HIV viral load &lt;200 copies/mL History of chemsex STI history History of bacterial STI History of rectal bacterial STI HIV and STI testing history History of PEP in the previous 12 months Medical and other relevant history Past medical history (with particular reference to renal and bon problems) Psychiatric/mental health history Drug history (with particular reference to nephrotoxic drugs) History of injecting drug use including details of sharing needles or injecting equipment

-4.1 How to target those at risk of HIV transmission: recommendations
+5.1 How to identify those at risk of HIV: recommendations

-- 17. We recommend that PrEP with regular or event-based oral TDF-FTC is offered to MSM and TGW at elevated risk of HIV acquisition through recent (3-6 months) and ongoing condomless anal sex.
-(1A) - 18.
-We recommend that PrEP with daily oral TDF-FTC is offered to HIV-negative people having condomless sex with partners who are HIV positive, unless the partner has been on ART for at least 6 months and their plasma viral load is <200 copies/mL.
+- 18. We recommend that PrEP with daily or on-demand oral TD-FTC is offered to MSM at elevated risk of HIV acquisition through recent (6 months) and ongoing condomless anal sex.
+(1A) - 19.
+We recommend that PrEP with daily oral TD-FTC is offered to HIV-negative people having condomless sex with partners who are HIV positive, unless the partner has been on ART for at least 6 months and their plasma viral load is <200 copies/mL.
 (1A)

-• Consider PrEP with oral TDF-FTC on a case-by-case basis for people with other factors that place them at increased risk of HIV acquisition.
+- Consider PrEP with oral TD-FTC on a case-by-case basis for people with other factors that place them at increased risk of HIV acquisition. - In trans people who are having only anal sex, on-demand PrEP could be used as it is likely to have the same biological efficacy as seen in MSM.